Center for Pioneer Life

 We utilize a combination of research, publications, lectures, exhibits, oral history, genealogical studies, and hands-on activities to provide educational experiences for all ages.

-We partner with local schools for field trips to our historic homestead for students from elementary to high school levels
+We partner with local schools for field trips for students from elementary to high school levels

 We host homeschool and community groups and educational programs

 We partner with Participate Learning, a company that provides educational training for international teachers.
-Grounded in the history of Appalachian life, our program shares with these teachers an authentic picture of the people of the southern mountains of the United States
+Grounded in the history of Appalachian life, our program shares with these teachers an authentic picture of the people of Southern Appalachia.

 Our programs are designed to answer these questions: